ryankaplan/pattern-based-ot/README.md

 # Upcoming changes

-- Make testing better: add it to the build process and use a real testing framework.
 - Send better 'room' updates to make sure all clients are aware of each other.
 - Purge from the transformation map where we can so we don't indefinitely build up O(n^2) ops per client.
 - Implement string operation class instead of text character operation class.